 by Jun ZhouFounder at AirROI

-iCal sync is a calendar synchronization method that uses the .ics (iCalendar) file format to share availability data between short-term rental platforms such as Airbnb, Vrbo, and Booking.com.
-It prevents double bookings by marking dates as unavailable when a reservation is confirmed on any connected platform.
+iCal sync is a calendar synchronization method that uses the .ics (iCalendar) open-file format to share availability data between short-term rental platforms — Airbnb, Vrbo, Booking.com, and others — so a booking on any one channel automatically blocks those dates everywhere else.
+It is the most common first line of defense against double bookings for hosts who list on multiple OTAs without a dedicated channel manager.

 Key Takeaways

-• It only synchronizes availability -- not rates, minimum stays, or guest details
+• It synchronizes availability only — rates, minimum stays, guest details, and listing content are not transferred

 How iCal Sync Works

-iCal sync relies on a simple export-import loop between booking platforms:
+iCal sync relies on a straightforward export-import loop between booking platforms:

-1. Export a feed URL -- Each platform generates a unique .ics URL that represents your calendar.
-This URL always reflects the latest reservation data when fetched.
+1. Export a feed URL — Each platform generates a unique .ics URL that always reflects the latest reservation data when fetched.
+This URL is read-only; no platform can write to it.

-2. Import on the other platform -- You paste Platform A's iCal URL into Platform B's import settings and vice versa.
-Each platform periodically fetches the other's feed.
+2. Import on the other platform — You paste Platform A's iCal URL into Platform B's calendar import settings, and vice versa.
+Each platform then fetches the other's feed at its own interval.

-4. Cancellations free dates -- If a reservation is canceled, the originating platform updates its feed, and the blocked dates are released on the next sync cycle.
+4. Cancellations free dates — If a reservation is canceled, the originating platform removes the event from its feed, and the blocked dates are released on the next sync cycle.

 Sync Frequency by Platform